liusbl/android-architecture-experiments/app/src/main/java/com/arch/experiments/notes/potential_things.md

     - Firebase
     - Hyperion

+- Check cases like in festool how-to app and implement those

+- Leave only one of Config or Machine

 - State changes could be sent

 - What if you treated things like database / storage as state machines?